remichartier/008_SelfDrivingCarAdvancedLaneLinesProject/writeup.md

 - Covered in my notebook chapter **"Detect lane pixels and fit to find the lane boundary."**
 - Function `find_lane_pixels_slidingWindows()` uses the Sliding Window Search to identify left and right lines in an image.
   - First taking bottom half of gray binary threshold image, doing histogram to identify bottom x coordinates ranges of left and right lines by identifying the histogram peaks.
-  - Then dividing image horizontaly in nwindows = 9 parts, take bottom part, identifying position of all non zero pixels, identifying the ones inside virtual rectangle windows for each left and right lines, and if number of pixels in those 2 left/right rectangles are above a threshold, recenter the rectangles at the mean positions of pixels.
+  - Then dividing image horizontally in nwindows = 9 parts, take bottom part, identifying position of all non zero pixels, identifying the ones inside virtual rectangle windows for each left and right lines, and if number of pixels in those 2 left/right rectangles are above a threshold, recenter the rectangles at the mean positions of pixels.
 Store the non-zero pixels inside those virtual rectangles.
   - Once bottom part window is done, take next part, and slide/recenter virtual rectangles to mach mean position of pixels on both left/right lines.
   - And so forth until top part is done with virtual rectangle.
   - Then use Numpy function `polyfit()` to get a 2nd degree polynomial curve passing through each left/right center of all pixels found.
 Done in function `fit_polynomial()`